programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 return post.read()
 ```

-The JSON response contains different metrics, but it will be obvious that the APIs disagree on many of the sentiment *labels*.
+The JSON response contains different metrics, but it will be obvious that the APIs disagree on many of the sentiment "labels" (for example, use `value.parseJson()['result']['sentiment']` to extract a label comparable to the first API).
 These are simple free APIs for demonstration purposes, but it is important to critically investigate services to more fully understand the potential of the metrics.

 Both APIs use a [naive bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) to categorize text input.